Friday, February 15, 2013

 • He or she uses non-verbal messages to control you in public.

-• He or she does something cruel and then acts like it never happened.
+• When he or she does something cruel, seconds later, he or she acts like it never happened.

 • He or she throws things when he or she is upset.

-• If he or she says that grass is purple you must agree, or risk being harmed or belittled.
+• If he or she says grass is purple, you must agree or risk being harmed or belittled.

 No comments: